Vermeille/Torchelie/README.md

 * `NoexceptDataset` wraps a dataset and suppresses the exceptions raised while loading samples.
 Useful in case of a big downloaded dataset with corrupted samples for instance.
+* `WithIndexDataset` returns the sample's index as well.
+Useful if you want to retrieve the sample or associate something to it.

 ## `torchelie.datasets.debug`